-This game can NOT be installed from the Steam store.
+GNU/Linux users should NOT install the game using the Steam store.
 Steam will by default not let you install this game on GNU/Linux.
 However, you can go to Steam's settings and choose Steam Play at the bottom and check the checkbox Enable Steam Play for all other titles.
 Steam will then try to install any and all Windows games and run them with it's Proton setting when this setting is enabled.
 Some unsupported Windows titles will run just fine, other's won't.
 Monster Girl Island Prologue is one of the games which simply won't start.
 Why?
 Because Steam will, apparently, just download the compatibility packages and omit the actual game and claim it's installed.
 It will create a empty folder called

 .local/share/Steam/steamapps/common/MGI\ Prologue/ and call it a day.
 It's laughable.
 Downloading and installing it from it's Itch page is a working alternative.